ev-ran/Dice_Roller_Game/README.md

 * number of dice sizes

 ###### 1. "ROLL" button:
- * roll dices.
+ * roll dises.
  *  culclate and display the total sum of numbers in current roll.
  *  create and display the ordered list with results of current duce roll
- *  generete and display the graphical forms of duces
+ *  generete and display the graphical form of duces
  *  change ColorStyle of document with 0.5 sec. delay

 ###### 1. "RESET" button: